To Plant a Seed

 To Plant a Seed is the debut studio album by American metalcore band We Came as Romans.
 It was released by Equal Vision Records on November 3, 2009 and was produced by Joey Sturgis.
-Artwork for the album was done by Paul Romano to which coincides to We Came as Romans' positive message as explained by guitarist Joshua Moore that the lyrical themes on To Plant a Seed are based-up spreading this message.
-A deluxe edition of the album was released on January 18, 2011 which includes one bonus track and a DVD entitled To Plant a DVD.
+The album's artwork was created by Paul Romano, aligning with We Came as Romans' positive message.
+Guitarist Joshua Moore explained that the lyrical themes on To Plant a Seed are focused on spreading this message.
+A deluxe edition of the album was released on January 18, 2011, which includes one bonus track and a DVD titled To Plant a DVD.

-The songs "Dreams" and "Intentions" were re-recorded from the band's Dreams EP.
+The songs "Dreams" and "Intentions" were re–recorded from the band's Dreams EP.

-Cover

-The album cover depicts a "very innocent looking boy in which the 'seed' has been planted in his mind and it grows to his heart, out of his palms and becomes branches" as described by Moore.

 Track listing

 All songs written by Joshua Moore and Dave Stephens.